nxp-imx/imx-smw/Documentations/user_manual/source/introduction.rst

 The library configuration and Secure Subsystems configuration are detailed in the :ref:`Configuration <library-configuration>` chapter.

-The :ref:`Secure Subsystems Capabilities <subsystems-capabilities>` chapter describes the operations supported by each Secure Subsystem and their specific capabilities and constraints.
+The :ref:`Secure Subsystems Features and Capabilities <subsystems-capabilities>` chapter describes the operations supported by each Secure Subsystem and their specific features, capabilities and limitations.

 The :ref:`APIs Reference <apis-reference>` chapter provides the complete APIs documentation.